Language & Literature Dept

 Maria Esther has taught English as a Second Language and Spanish in both her native country Bolivia and the United States since 1993.
 She taught ESL at the Even Start Family Literacy program in Washington, DC.
 She earned her M.A. in Education from George Mason University in 2004.
 She was an ESL and Spanish instructor at Dayton Learning Center and has also taught Spanish at James Madison University.
 Aside from teaching she served as the Office Coordinator for the Intensive English Program at EMU.
 Maria Esther, her husband Mark and son Jonathan live in Harrisonburg.
 She enjoys teaching and being part of this community.

-Carol Snell-Feikema teaches Spanish language and composition courses, Immigration Issues and Community-Learning, Latin American Civilization and Spanish Civilization.
-She and her husband Michael will lead the Fall 2013 EMU Cross-Cultural semester in Spain and Morocco.
-A native of Iowa, she has lived, studied and traveled extensively throughout Mexico and Central America.
+Carol Snell-Feikema teaches Spanish language and composition courses, Immigration Issues and Community-Learning, Latin American Civilization, Spanish Civilization and Spanish Literature.
+She and her husband, Michael, led the EMU Spain and Morocco Cross-Cultural Semester Fall 2013.
+A native of Iowa, she has also lived, studied and traveled extensively throughout Mexico and Central America.

 She received her Master’s Degree in Spanish from Minnesota State University, Mankato in 2004.
 Her thesis, “The Process of Concientización in Isabel Allende’s De amor y de sombra,” studies the process of spiritual awakening and critical consciousness in the context of the Pinochet dictatorship in Chile.
 She studied Globalization and Liberation Theology at Departamento Ecuménico de Investigaciones in San Jose, Costa Rica with professors, human rights workers and missioners from throughout Latin America.

-Prior to coming to EMU, she taught Spanish and Service-Learning at South Dakota State University, leading university study abroad experiences to Guatemala, Mexico, Spain and the US-Mexico border at Nogales.
-Student service-learning projects included running a day-camp for children from the shanty towns in Nogales, Mexico, giving direct emergency aid in response to Tropical Storm Agatha in Guatemala, teaching English to Spanish-speaking immigrants working at dairies in South Dakota and tutoring Spanish-speaking school children.
+Prior to coming to EMU, she taught Spanish and Service-Learning at South Dakota State University, leading university cross-cultural and study abroad experiences to Guatemala, Mexico, Spain and the US-Mexico border at Nogales.
+Student service-learning projects have included running a day-camp for children in the shanty towns of Nogales, Mexico, giving out food, blankets and medicine in response to Tropical Storm Agatha in Guatemala, teaching English to Spanish-speaking immigrants, tutoring Spanish-speaking school children, translating at a local food bank, working with homeless people in Granada, Spain, designing and painting a welcome mural on a village guesthouse in Morocco as part of a program for revitalization of rural communities, and helping build a mosque in the Rif Mountains of Morocco.

 Andrew White is a native of Western Oregon.
 He grew up near Portland, in the foothills of the Cascade Mountains.
 One of the most memorable events of his childhood was the eruption of Mount Saint Helens (65 miles north of Portland) on May 18, 1980.